 After this challenging hike we stopped in Lake Louise Village for a hearty lunch before continuing to our next destination… Peyto Lake!

 Hopefully you still have energy because you still have one more INCREDIBLE lake to visit today: Moraine Lake!
-We arrived at 5:30pm and the lighting was absolutely perfect!
-We fortunately didn’t have any issues parking at that time, however during the summer months it might be worth trying to arrive by sunrise.
+We arrived at 5:30 pm and the lighting was absolutely perfect!
+We, fortunately, didn’t have any issues parking at that time, however, during the summer months, it might be worth trying to arrive by sunrise.

 This lake is super accessible because the parking lot is just steps from this magical spot!

-DAY 2 – Canmore Swing, Tunnel Mountain, Emerald Lake, & Minnewanka Lake
+3 Days in Banff Itinerary: Day 2 – Canmore Swing, Tunnel Mountain, Emerald Lake, & Minnewanka Lake

 Because what Instagrammer doesn’t love a good swing picture?
 I had seen photos of this swing on the gram and was obviously determined to find it!
-Please note that it is located in a residential area so it is important to be considerate of the people living in the area!
+Please note that it is located in a residential area so it is important to be considerate of the people living in the area.

-So this lake is not actually part of Banff National Park, but rather a part of Yoho National Park.
+So this lake is not actually part of Banff National Park, but rather part of Yoho National Park.
 However, it is close by and definitely worth the extra drive!
 The parking lot is just steps from the lake entrance.
 Many people choose to rent canoes here, however as it was a bit rainy we decided to simply walk a bit around the lake instead.

-I’ll be the first to admit that I wasn’t THAT impressed by Minnewanka Lake, however it was quite overcast and cold when we arrived.
+I’ll be the first to admit that I wasn’t THAT impressed by Minnewanka Lake, however, it was quite overcast and cold when we arrived.
 I may have also been getting a bit tired and hangry haha.
 However, if I had more time I would have loved to take a boat out on the lake!

-DAY 3 – Johnston Canyon & Canmore
+3 Days in Banff Itinerary: Day 3 – Johnston Canyon & Canmore

 We left Johnston Canyon for our third and final day in Banff, and safe to say we were quite surprised when it started snowing!
-Nevertheless this easy hike is a gorgeous at any time of year!
+Nevertheless, this easy hike is a gorgeous at any time of year!
 You should be able to reach the Upper Falls in about 1.5 hours round trip.

 A few other places that we wanted to visit while in Canada include the Banff Upper Hot Springs, Lake O’Hara, and the East End of the Rundle Hike.
 If you have the time I recommend trying to squeeze these in!
 As for me, I guess I’ll just have to plan another trip!
+But nevertheless, 3 days is enough days to spend in Banff.